The class provides methods to ensure the internal representation of InDesign® objects.

 static ItemRef assign(ItemRef dest, ItemRef src)

 Copy on ItemRef to another.
-The value of src is copied into dest Only the reference values are duplicated, not the refered objects itself!
+The value of src is copied into dest Of course, only the reference is copied here, not the referenced InDesign object itself.

 Name | Type | Default | Description |